wne-cs366-f25/cs366-pa2-complexity-and-recursion/README.md

 ## Part B: Recurrence Relations

-Complete the recurrence analysis problems in `ANALYSIS.md`:
+Complete the recurrence analysis problems in `ANALYSIS.md` or in `ANALYSIS.pdf`:

 **Algorithm Analysis**